yanxian-ll/GS-SR/README.md

 class="center">
 </p>

 We used UAV data from the Lower-Campus (see [GauU-Scene](https://arxiv.org/abs/2401.14032) for detailed information).
 The results in the figure were obtained using the “VastGaussian + Octree-2DGS” method.
 Compared to other methods, the approach used in this project is very robust and achieves more accurate results in the marginal areas of the scene and in texture-less areas.
+Notably, we did not apply any special processing to the marginal areas of the scene.

 ## Installation